ctrl+shift+p filters: :st2 :st3 :win :osx :linux

 Settings

-The OpenAI Completion plugin has a settings file where you can set your OpenAI API key.
+The OpenAI Completion plugin has a settings file where youcan set your OpenAI API key.
 This is required for the most of providers to work.
-To set your API key, open the settings within Preferences -> Package Settings -> OpenAI -> Settings and paste your API key in the token property, as follows:
+To set your API key, open the settings with the Preferences: OpenAI Settings command and paste your API key in the token property, as follows: You can also access these settings and the default keybindings via the main menu: Preferences -> Package Settings -> OpenAI completion.

 {